About the Author

 Inkwater Press published Michael’s second novel, the award winning eco-thriller, For the Love of Mother in 2011—winner of the Green Book Festival Fiction Award and finalist in the International Book Awards.

-Inkwater Press has also published Michael’s third novel, Coping with Ash.
+Inkwater Press has also published Michael’s third novel, Coping with Ash, and is set to publish his fourth novel, Wicked Ninnish, in Spring 2020.

 His essays have been published in two anthologies: Writing the West Coast: In Love With Place in 2008 and Living Artfully: Reflections from the Far West Coast in 2012.